dephell/dephell/docs/config.md

 $ dephell venv run --env=pytest
 ```

-Also, by default, DepHell uses `--env` to generate path to the virtual environment, so different `--envs` have different virtual environments.
+Also, by default, DepHell uses `--env` to generate path to the virtual environment, so different `--env` values have different virtual environments.

 ## See also